Jungian Analyst and Director of CWPA

 Because I am trained in a variety of therapies, including depth psychoanalysis, I am able to select a treatment approach which best meets the needs of the client.
 This client-centered approach creates a climate of safety which supports those with whom I work in making desired change.
 To read more about my practice as a Jungian Analyst, you may go to www.DCJungianAnalysis.com.

 I have lectured extensively in the US, Europe and Asia.
 I have been Family Program Director at Walter Reed Army Medical Center and faculty at the University of Maryland School of Medicine.
-I am Director of Education for the Jungian Analysts of Washington Association and a faculty member of and Treasurer for the Philadelphia Association of Jungian Analysts.
+I am the Director of Training for the Philadelphia Jung Institute, Treasurer for the Philadelphia Association of Jungian Analysts and Treasurer and former Director of Education for the Jungian Analysts of Washington Association.
 I am listed in Who's Who Among Human Services Professionals and Who's Who in the World.

 Contact